The Filtering Problem and Portfolio Optimization under Partial Information – Summer Term 2019

 In this seminar, we first discuss this filtering problem from a theoretical point of view before studying several applications arising in mathematical finance in the context of optimal portfolio choice in models with partially observable price processes.

 The seminar will be held as a block seminar towards the end of the semester.
 The exact dates will be announced during the first meeting held on

 - Friday, April 12, 2019 at 10:00h in room MA-721.

 In this meeting, we will discuss all administrative matters (assessment criteria, presentations, …) and distribute the individual topics.

-The seminar is directed towards Master Students who are familiar with the basics of Stochastic Analysis / Itô-Calculus and Financial Mathematics.
-Some knowledge of Stochastic Optimal Control is advantageous, but not strictly necessary.
+The seminar is directed towards Master Students who are familiar with Probability Theory I and Financial Mathematics I. Some knowledge of Probability Theory II, Financial Mathematics II, and/or Stochastic Optimal Control is advantageous, but not strictly necessary.

 If you are interested in participating in the seminar, I would appreciate if you could let me know via E-Mail in advance of the first meeting, so that I have a rough overview of how many talks to prepare.